 Additionally, the NIU MPA program offers students emphases in non-profit management and public management and leadership.
 Each semester the program welcomes about 20 students, many of whom are already working professionals.

 Second-year MPA student Ashley Stambaugh enjoys “the close-knit community” within the program.
 “We will still be able to tap one another on the shoulder, both professors and students, for help or advice throughout our careers,” she says.

 In addition to the challenging coursework, faculty members believe the internship requirement sets the NIU MPA program apart from other universities.

 “We have the best internship program in the country,” Thurmaier says.

 “Students must complete a two-year paid internship with a public or non-profit organization while simultaneously completing their coursework.
 They get to connect theory from the classroom with practice in the workplace, and vice versa,” he adds.

 The Division of Public Administration works closely with NIU Career Services to ensure students are well-suited for their internship placements.
 It helps to be located near Chicago’s dynamic suburban region.

-“This truly sets our program apart, with the emphasis on theory and practice from day one through graduation,” says Alicia Schatteman, professor in the Division of Public Administration.
+“This truly sets our program apart, with the emphasis on theory and practice from day one through graduation,” says Alicia Schatteman, professor in the Department of Public Administration.
 “Our employment rate reflects this.”